Herbertkartel/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-Print the numbers since 0 up to 9
+Write a function that prints 10 times the numbers